 (too easily) decrypt your stuff.
-A yellow circular emoji with a winking eye and a smiling mouth.
+A yellow circular emoji with a thinking expression, showing two hands near its chin.

 To set the encryption key, you need to call:

 '''

 orxConfig_SetEncryptionKey( "MyVeryLongEncryptionKey" );

 '''

 Of course, as orx will load its main config file it is initialized, you need to issue the call to 'orxConfig_SetEncryptionKey()' before initializing orx.
 It would look something like this: